infracost/docs/docs/faq.md

 ### What's the difference between Infracost and Terraform Cloud's cost estimation?

-The key differences are:
+#### 1. Infracost is the de-facto standard cost estimation tool as it provides *the most accurate estimates*:
-1. Infracost [supports over 1,100 resources](/docs/supported_resources/overview) and growing fast thanks to our [large open source community](https://github.com/infracost/infracost/#community-and-contributing) of contributors.
-Terraform Cloud supports 200 resources and is closed source.
+- Infracost [supports over 1,100 resources](/docs/supported_resources/overview) across AWS, Azure and Google.
+Terraform Cloud only supports 200 resources.
-2. Infracost parses HCL code directly, which makes it super-fast as a Terraform plan is not needed.
-3. Infracost can be used to model [usage-based resources](/docs/features/usage_based_resources) and do what-if analysis.
+- Infracost supports estimating [usage-based resources](/docs/features/usage_based_resources) and what-if analysis, e.g. what-if my AWS Lambda calls double.
+Terraform Cloud only supports fixed-cost resources.
+- Infracosts support [custom price books](/docs/infracost_cloud/custom_price_books/), including Enterprise Discount Programs, and SKU-level price overrides, so your organization's costs can be accurately estimated.
+Terraform Cloud only support public prices.

+#### 2. In addition to cost estimates, Infracost enables you to *establish FinOps policies and governance* using the following unique features:
+- [Tagging policies](/docs/infracost_cloud/tagging_policies/): Infracost provides FinOps practitioners and team leads an easy no-code method of communicating and enforcing required tag key/values in engineering workflows (for cost allocation and reporting).
+This feature also provides analytics across all code repos and pin-points the files/lines that engineers need to update to fix any tagging issues such as invalid values being used.
+- [FinOps policies](/docs/infracost_cloud/cost_policies/): Infracost includes a suite of best practice FinOps policies, including detecting previous generation instance types, storage types, and requiring retention policies on object storage and log groups.
+This feature also provides analytics that shows where the biggest issues are and how they can be fixed.
+- [Guardrails](/docs/infracost_cloud/guardrails/): Infracost helps you control costs by monitoring pull requests and triggering notifications and approvals when your defined thresholds are exceeded.
+Infracost also has a projects concept as well as [Jira integration](/docs/infracost_cloud/jira_integration/) that shows the sum of pull request costs for a project or Jira issue.

+#### 3. Finally, Infracost has the following *technical benefits* over Terraform Cloud:
+- Infracost parses HCL code directly, which means it does not need a Terraform plan or access to cloud credentials or secrets.
+This enables all engineers to run Infracost using a [VSCode Extension](/docs/integrations/vscode/) or CLI from their development machines thus giving them the fastest possible feedback loop without requiring everyone to have access to secrets.
-4. Infracost has a [CLI tool](/docs#installation) that can be used in your terminal or [integrated](/docs/integrations/cicd) into your workflows regardless of the source control and CI/CD system being used.
+- Infracost has a [CLI tool](/docs#installation) that can be [integrated](/docs/integrations/cicd) into any workflow regardless of the source control and CI/CD system being used.
-5. Infracost can be used with [Terragrunt](/docs/features/terragrunt).
+- Infracost can be used with [Terragrunt](/docs/features/terragrunt).
-6. Infracost can be used with [Terraform modules](/docs/features/terraform_modules).
+- Infracost can be used with [Terraform modules](/docs/features/terraform_modules).
-7. Infracost can output JSON and be used to create [cost policies](/docs/features/cost_policies) with Open Policy Agent, Conftest and HashiCorp Sentinel.
-8. [Infracost Cloud](/docs/infracost_cloud/get_started/) builds on top of Infracost open source to give team leads, managers and FinOps practitioners dashboards, guardrails, centralized cost policies and Jira integration so they can help guide the team.

 ### What Terraform versions are supported?